 How Social Security Survivor Benefits Work

-You earn Social Security benefits through working.
+You earn Social Security benefits through working during your lifetime.
 Your eligibility and the amount of money you receive will depend on the number of credits you accumulate.
 You’ll receive one credit for every $1,360 earned from wages or self-employment income.
 So, if you make $5,440 in one year, you’ll get four credits.

 To receive Social Security benefits, you’ll need to have earned at least 40 credits in your lifetime.
 This means that full- and part-time workers who earn $5,440 or more per year over ten years will eventually earn 40 credits.